Growing up in the vibrant classical music community of Boston, inspired by teachers, and performing regularly. More

 The underground performances that grew into an international musicians’ movement.
 More

 In 2010 Dale Henderson began frequent performances of the Bach Cello Suites in the subways of New York City.
-Declining donations, he instead offered audiences souvenir postcards explaining his intentions to sow the seeds for future generations of classical music lovers.
-Inviting other musicians to join him for Bach’s birthday, by 2015 Bach in the Subways had spread across the entire planet – thousands of musicians in 150 cities in 40 countries offered Bach’s music freely in public spaces.
+Declining donations, he offered audiences free souvenir postcards explaining his intentions to sow the seeds for future generations of classical music lovers.
+Inviting other musicians to join him for Bach’s birthday, by 2015 Bach in the Subways had spread to 140 cities in 40 countries – 1000s of musicians joined the cause.
 Now every year for Bach’s birthday musicians unite to bring classical music to new audiences around the world.

 The Six Bach Suites2012 - Present